Mongolia alliance opposed to foreign miners posts strong poll gain

-ULAN BATOR (Reuters) - A left-wing alliance hostile to foreign mining has won more than a fifth of the votes in Mongolia’s parliamentary elections, according to a preliminary tally on Saturday, making it a potential coalition partner in the next government.
+ULAN BATOR, June 30 (Reuters) - A left-wing alliance hostile to foreign mining has won more than a fifth of the votes in Mongolia’s parliamentary elections, according to a preliminary tally on Saturday, making it a potential coalition partner in the next government.

 Led by the Mongolian People’s Revolutionary Party, or MPRP, the alliance could hold the balance of power in a new parliament after gaining more than 22 percent of votes cast on Thursday, the country’s elections commission said.